 CL1B is designed to support a variety of battery technologies.
-Currently, the laptops are available with battery packs comprised of either five NiMH cells in series or two/four LiFePO4 cells in series.
+Currently, the laptops are available with battery packs comprised of two LiFePO4 cells in series.
 Each battery pack contains an integral gas gauge IC.

 The battery packs can be recharged 2000 times (to 50% capacity - as repeated charge and discharge slowly decreases how much power can be stored in the battery).
 Nonetheless, these batteries last approximately four times longer than the standard laptop batteries that are typically specified as rechargeable 500 times (to 50% capacity).